TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 .. note::

-   As we are working with pure Fluid without Extbase here the new field can be used right away.
-It need not be added to a model.
+   As we are working with pure Fluid without Extbase here the new fields can be used right away.
+They need not be added to a model.

 .. index:: pair: Content element; Data processing